zopencommunity/v8port/README.md

 ##### Do this afterwards and everytime you need to sync

-Once you have done the intial setup above, these are the steps to sync the code to the specified revision and apply the corresponding files from the Linux AMD64 platform for the files normally acquired via `cipd`.
+Once you have done the initial setup above, these are the steps to sync the code to the specified revision and apply the corresponding files from the Linux AMD64 platform for the files normally acquired via `cipd`.